How do I use Needine?

 What you can do

-- ›Download as PDF or JSON — ready to attach to a regulatory submission
+- ›Download any report as PDF or JSON

-If you use Needine for high-risk AI use cases (medical, credit scoring, employment), this report is the starting point for your Article 13 transparency obligation.
+If you use Needine for high-risk AI use cases (medical, credit scoring, employment), these modules cover your Article 9–15 obligations.
+Start with FRIA and Technical Documentation — they are the most commonly requested by regulators.

 Audit Rooms